Atmospheric-Composition-Analysis-Group/Getting-Started/source/getting_started/get_compute1_access.rst

 .. _access-request:

-Request access
+Request Access
 --------------

-To get access to Compute1 you need to submit the following: `Compute1 Access Request`_.
-To submit this form from off-campus, you might have to be on the VPN.
+To get access to Compute1 you need to submit the following form: `Compute1 Service Desk`_ > "Update an existing compute access group".

-You can copy-paste these into the form:
+You can copy-paste the fields from below.

 :Summary: Request for access to Compute1